Tsuyoshi Tsutsumi: Live Performance History

 In October 1985, Tsutsumi was soloist with the NHK Symphony Orchestra at Avery Fisher Hall at Lincoln Center in New York City performing the Antonín Dvořák Cello Concerto.
 The New York Times review stated that Tsutsumi played "with energy and care".

+Tsutsumi plays a "Montagnana" cello that he has been with since the late 1980s which was manufactured in 1733.
+Tsutsumi prefers the deep resonant sound of the Montagnana, an instrument also used by the great cellist Emanuel Feuermann, which Tsutsumi claimed produced "a sound I longed for, with a sturdy, strong, and deep quality."

 In 1988 Tsutsumi performed the Schubert Arpeggione Sonata for cello and piano with pianist Hiroko Nakamura in Tokyo.
-In 2001, Tsutsumi performed the Elgar Cello Concerto with Eiji Oue conducting.
+In 2001, Tsutsumi performed the Elgar Cello Concerto with Eiji Oue conducting the Yomiuri Nippon Symphony Orchestra.

+In July 1991, Tsutsumi and Turini performed a recital at the University of Indiana in Bloomington, Indiana where Tsutsumi had become Professor of Cello.
+This included the Beethoven Cello and Piano Sonata Op.
+69, the Debussy Sonata for Cello and Piano, and the Rachmaninoff Cello and Piano Sonata in g minor, the latter in a highly acclaimed performance.
 In 2003, Tsutsumi and Turini performed a Canadian Broadcasting Corporation national broadcast recital of cello/piano sonatas of Borodin and Shostakovich.
 In 2013, Tsutsumi performed the Brahms Cello and Piano Sonata No. 2 with pianist Arthur Rowe in London, Ontario at Wolfe Hall.

 Tsutsumi performed at the 2020 Kirishimi International Music Festival in an online concert.
 Tsutsumi performed the Dvořák Cello Concerto with the NHK Symphony Orchestra in 2013 and later with the Japan Philharmonic Orchestra in 2021.
 He toured Japan in November 2020 with the Vienna Philharmonic Orchestra performing the Tchaikovsky Variations on a Rococo Theme for cello and orchestra.
 In 2023, Tsutsumi performed his 80th Anniversary concert tour.
 On 1, 2 July 2023, Tsutsumi performed the Tchaikovsky Variations on a Rococo Theme with the National Taiwan Symphony Orchestra conducted by Lan Shui.
 On 1 June 2024 Tsutsumi performed Beethoven cello/piano sonatas at Suntory Hall in Tokyo with pianist Michie Koyama.